Augasty/Augasty/README.md

 - 👋 Hi, I’m @Augasty
 - 👀 I’m interested in web dev and automation testing.
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working as a consultant in PWC
-- 💞️ I’m looking to collaborate on javascript related projects
+- 💞️ I’m looking to collaborate on frontend, and automation related projects.
 - 📫 How to reach me thesayaksengupta@gmail.com

 <!---